brickbots/PiFinder/docs/source/build_guide.rst

 There are still some older photos here from the v1 non-backlit board, but the assembly is the same once the backlight components are in place.

+You'll need the TWO pcb's to start with.
+One contains the electronic components and the other has the shine-through legends and goes on top of the assembled board at the end.
+You can find the gerber files for both in the main `PiFinder git repo <https://github.com/brickbots/PiFinder/tree/release/gerbers>`_

 Backlight Components
 ------------------------